ansible-collections/ibm_zos_ims/docs/source/configuration.rst

     Some of the modules in the collection will perform operations that require the playbook user to have appropriate authority with various RACF resource classes.
     Each module documents which access is needed in the **notes** section.
-A user is described as the remote SSH user executing playbook tasks, who can also obtain escalated privileges to execute as another user.
+A user is described as the remote SSH user executing playbook tasks, who can obtain escalated privileges to execute as another user.

     In RACF, a *class* refers to a collection of resources that share similar